 What does the future hold for Muskblog?

 Hopefully a commitment to Quality.
 While I’ve been unemployed I ran out of excuses for not doing some things such as improving this blog, indeed the entire domain has been augmented, modernized, strengthened.
-I can’t fix all the spelling mistakes, I can’t take back things I’ve said or done, even rephrasing things is impossible or at least unproductive and dishonest.
+I can’t fix all the spelling mistakes, I can’t take back things I’ve said or done, rephrasing things may not matter to some, but I’ve spent far too much time editing old posts to improve their Quality.

 You are your Google results.
 I said that, perhaps even first.
 I’ve said a lot of things first, occasionally people notice, but in the future I hope to be more assertive, more proactive, more accomplished, perhaps even more philosophical.